Skip to main content Skip to main content

 Difficult Client Conversations: Drawdowns, Risk Reassessment, Lifecycle

-Every long-term client relationship will face three difficult conversations: a drawdown panic, a risk-tolerance reassessment after a life event, and a lifecycle transition (retirement, divorce, inheritance, terminal illness).
+Every long-term advisory relationship will face three difficult conversations: a drawdown panic, a risk-tolerance reassessment after a life event, and a lifecycle transition (retirement, divorce, inheritance, terminal illness).
 The technical work is the easy part.
-The conversation is where most advisors fail — because the right answer is rarely the answer the client is asking for.
-This module is about the script.
+The conversation is where most advisers either earn their fee or fail — because the right answer is rarely the answer being asked for in the moment.
+This module shows you what a good adviser's script looks like in each case, so you can recognize sound behavioral coaching from your own seat — and use the same discipline on yourself if you invest alone, since the panic is the same whether or not someone is on the phone.

 Quiz · 5 questions ↓